kraugar/react-boilerplate/README.md

 - *For more information read package.json*

 **[Visual Studio Code](https://code.visualstudio.com):**
+- Use this project with VS Code for best development experience
 - VS Code is free, open source and runs everywhere!
 - VS Code have syntax highlighting and autocomplete
 - VS Code have git built-in
 - VS Code have a lot of extensions to increase your productivity
-- Easily debug your app right from editor by setting breakpoints and pressing F5
+- Easily debug your app right from editor by setting breakpoints and by pressing F5
-- Use this project with VS Code for best development experience